hollyjanedalton/mid_bootcamp_project/README.md

 ### Background

 I'm a risk analyst for Hawkins Bank in Hawkins, Indiana.
 In order to better understand the demographics of its clients that accept a credit card offer, Hawkins Bank has designed a focused marketing study, with 18,000 current bank clients.
-This focused approach allows the bank to know who does and does not respond to the offer, and to use existing demographic data of each customer to .
+This focused approach allows the bank to know who does and does not respond to the offer, and to analyze this data with existing demographic data of each customer.

 ### Objective: Build a classification model that will provide insight into why some bank customers accept credit card offers.
 Use this model to suggest actionable insights to Hawkins Bank to improve the sign-up rate of their next credit card mailer campaign.